 Walking Methodologies Seminar

 The second seminar in the ISS21 Creative Research Methodologies Seminar Series 2020 explored the use of walking methodologies across a range of different research topics - from dog walking and young people's experiences of their neighbourhood, to migrant home-making and revisiting sites of feminist resistance.
 Papers were made available to watch on the ISS21 website in advance of an online discussion with the presenters which was hosted live on Wednesday 17 June.
-The seminar was chaired by Dr Claire Edwards.
+The seminar was chaired by Dr Claire Edwards, ISS21 Director.

 Off the Leash: Walking Interviews with Cork's Dog-Walkers Jessica Amberson